Information on the components of the training of a PhD candidate

 The training of the PhD candidate includes a number of mandatory components which are taken collectively with other PhD candidates.
-The most important ones are the monthly graduate seminars which are aimed at the acquisition and exchange of research insights and skills, and the practical educational courses.
+The most important ones are the LUCAS PhD-programme and the practical educational courses.
 Educational courses are organised for aios only, since other PhD candidates don’t have teaching obligations.
 They are, however, allowed to give an occasional lecture.

-With respect to the practical educational course the PhD candidates are expected to attend a few meetings in which basic pedagogical and didactical instructions are discussed.
-Subsequently they observe the actions of a senior teacher during a specific BA-course.
-This experienced colleague acts as the mentor of the PhD candidate and encourages him or her to assess his teaching skills critically.
-PhD candidates are invited to give a few classes themselves when the opportunity seems appropriate.
-In the second and third year of their term PhD candidates provide courses for first-year students independently.
+The educational course prepares internal PhD candidates to fulfil teaching obligations.
+Internal PhD candidates are expected to attend either a few meetings in which basic pedagogical and didactical instructions are discussed or an ICLON course.
+Subsequently, they observe the actions of a senior teacher during a specific BA-course.
+This experienced colleague acts as the mentor of the PhD candidate and encourages him or her to assess their teaching skills critically.
+PhD candidates are invited to teach a few classes themselves when the opportunity seems appropriate.
+In the second and third year of their term, internal PhD candidates independently provide courses for first-year students.

-The PhD candidates are obliged to follow an introductory course and to take a few courses concerning career counseling and research management.
+The PhD candidates are obliged to take a few courses concerning career counseling and research management.

 Schematically the four years training programme is as follows: